 How do I extend Separett for longer vent paths?

-The Separett Villas and Weekenders both ship with a 16 inch section of thin wall 3 inch vent pipe.
+The Separett Villa ships with a 16-inch section of thin wall 3-inch vent pipe.
 This is generally adequate for a direct through wall installation.
-For longer venting, we supply for the Villa and have a valuable for the Weekender a conversion fitting to go from the thin wall 3 inch tubing to standard 3 inch schedule 40 pipe available here in the US.
+For longer venting, we supply for the Villa and have a valuable for the Weekender a conversion fitting to go from the thin wall 3-inch tubing to standard 3-inch schedule 40 pipe available here in the US

 Does the Separett venting pipe need insulating?

 The Separett Villa toilet has a condensation collector and does not need to be insulated.

 Can the Separett ventilation be run through a chimney stack?